Blendify/blender-manual/blender_docs/manual/modeling/objects/groups_and_parenting.rst

 Pose Mode.

 #.
 Open Blender with it's Default Scene.
 #.
-Switch the 3D Viewport to Front View by pressing :kbd:`Numpad-1`.
+Switch the 3D Viewport to Front View by pressing :kbd:`Numpad1`.
 #.
 Select the Default Cube and delete it by pressing the :kbd:`X`.
 #.
 Add a Plane Object by pressing the :kbd:`Spacebar` and entering "add plane" into search text field.
-   Then press the :kbd:`Enter` or :kbd:`LMB` the listed Add Plane entry.
+   Then press the :kbd:`Return` or :kbd:`LMB` the listed Add Plane entry.
 #.
 While in Object Mode and with the Plane Object still selected we need to rotate it on x axis by 90 degrees,
    so that its face points towards the front view.
    To do this by pressing the :kbd:`R` then :kbd:`X` then enter the value 90.